-Ditch Diet Culture: A Therapist’s Guide to Intuitive Eating
+Ditch Diet Culture: How Intuitive Eating & Therapy Improve Mental Health

 A few years ago “body positivity”, “Intuitive Eating”, and “diet culture” were all buzz words that a lot of people got really curious about.
-Now that the “skinny” is back “in,” these words are losing steam which makes it challenging for a lot of people who are looking to find a healthy relationship with food and feel at home in their bodies.
+Now that the “skinny” is back “in,” as seen in the rise of content on social media (I’m looking at you, SkinnyTok) these words are losing steam which makes it challenging for a lot of people who are looking to find a healthy relationship with food and feel at home in their bodies.

-So, if you’re curious about what Intuitive Eating really is, and how it can be helpful for anybody, come along!
-As a therapist, I will provide insight about how I utilize Intuitive Eating from my mental health lens which will certainly differ from a dietitian’s point of view.
+So, if you’re curious about what Intuitive Eating really is, and how it can be helpful for anybody on a mission to ditch diet culture, come along!
+As a therapist, I will provide insight about how I utilize Intuitive Eating from my mental health lens to help you heal your relationship with food, which will certainly differ from a dietitian’s point of view.
+It is important to understand that my limitations here are where a dietitian or nutritionist will thrive – I’m less knowledgeable about all aspects of nutrition and more about the impact of diet culture on mental wellness.

 For the purposes of maintaining client anonymity, this is a description of a typical client, using an amalgamation of different clients and no real names/people/places.